 “It’s a calculated risk,” he said, trying to sound less stoned than he felt.

 “So’s everything.”
-Gaz could be a man of few words at times, but those few he did speak had a way of getting under Calay’s skin like fishhooks.
+Gaz could be a man of few words at times, but those few he did speak were often like splinters under one’s fingernails.

 “I know so is everything,” he snapped.
 “But this is a calculated risk I think we should take on purpose.”
 He took a moment to gather his thoughts, reeling them in.